Skip to main content

 For this reason, property managers usually prepare budgets designed to improve and maintain their clients’ rental properties.

 Property managers can also help you maintain proper records.
-They can keep records of insurance costs, collecting rent, maintenance costs, costs of repairs, records of repairs, maintenance requests, signed leases, and a list of all inspections.
+A certified property manager can keep records of insurance costs, collecting rent, maintenance costs, costs of repairs, records of repairs, maintenance requests, signed leases, and a list of all inspections.

 6. Taxes